 Top 3 Traditional Meals to Try in Mexico

-We covered just ten of the best dishes in Mexico.
+We covered just ten of the best foods in Mexico.
 I could go on and on about all the amazing things to eat there.
 That being said, there are a few that stand out above all the rest that you absolutely cannot miss.

 Tacos al Pastor